 It was back in 1991, when Sudan created the Ministry of Higher Education and Scientific Research (MHESR) to take the responsibility of all matters concerning renewable energies.
-To date, the ministry role covers all aspects from policymaking, planning and promoting along with management and coordination between the various parties (Omer, A.M., 2015).
+To date, the ministry role covers all aspects from policymaking, planning and promoting along with management and coordination between the various parties [13].

-Recently numerous and broad base of technologies from biogas plants, wind turbines, micro hydropower all the way to solar thermal and PV systems, are all managed by Sudan Energy Research Institute (ERI)-National Centre for Research (NCR) (Omer, A.M., 2015).
+Recently numerous and broad base of technologies from biogas plants, wind turbines, micro hydropower all the way to solar thermal and PV systems, are all managed by Sudan Energy Research Institute (ERI)-National Centre for Research (NCR) [13].

-According to Abdeen Omer (2015) from the Energy Research Institute in Nottingham, although Sudan renewable energy strategy is well integrated in the National Energy Plan and clearly spelled out in the National Energy Policy, more is yet to be done.
+According to Energy Research Institute in Nottingham, although Sudan renewable energy strategy is well integrated in the National Energy Plan and clearly spelled out in the National Energy Policy, more is yet to be done.